 Talk for Writing is taught from Kindergarten to Year 6.
 The program was developed in the UK by Pie Corbett and is powerful because it is based on the principles of how children learn.
 It enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
 Throughout all classrooms students practice texts orally, develop story maps and use highly-developed vocabulary before inventing their own texts based on the genres studied.

 Spelling is explicitly taught through the whole school Sound Waves program.
 This phonemic approach uses a sound-to-letter strategy which acknowledges that sounds can be represented more than one way in written form.
 This synthetic phonics approach focuses first on the basic units of sound in our language – phonemes.
-Kindergarten and Pre Primary follow the program alongside their phonological awareness teaching.
+Kinross PS introduced the Sounds Write Program in 2019 for Pre-Primary students and for students identified as ‘at risk’ in Years 1-3.
+Approximately 15-18 students in each year level attend an intense intervention program 4 x week for 30 minutes.
+Year 1 students will commence with this program in 2020.